Smoky Lake

-Smoky Lake is a town in central Alberta, Canada.
+Smoky Lake is a town in Central Alberta, Canada.
 It is located 116 km northeast of Edmonton at the junction of Highway 28 and Highway 855.
-It lies between the North Saskatchewan River, Smoky Creek and White Earth Creek, in a mainly agricultural area.
+It lies between the North Saskatchewan River, Smoky Creek, and White Earth Creek, in a mainly agricultural area.
 The provincial historic site of Victoria Settlement is nearby.
 Long Lake Provincial Park is located 60 km north of the town.
-The Woods Cree, a First Nations people, named "Smoking Lake" for the smoke from ceremonies performed on the shore; the name Smoky Lake may also be based in the mist that rose from the lake in great quantities at sundown.
+The Woods Cree, a First Nations people, named "Smoking Lake" for the smoke from ceremonies performed on the shore; the name Smoky Lake may also be based on the mist that rose from the lake in great quantities at sundown.

 One of its churches, the St. Onuphrius Ukrainian-Catholic, built in 1907, has been moved to the Canadian Museum of History in Gatineau, Quebec.
-It is in Census Division No. 12 and is the municipal office for the Smoky Lake County.
+It is in Census Division No. 12 and is the municipal office for Smoky Lake County.